A

 First.

-have to find a way to engage people during or after the magic
+to find a way to engage people during or after the magic to find

-to find who they are.
-Look at your booth layout, train your
+who they are.
+Look at your booth layout, train your staff and create

-in some way you have to take advantage of the fact a large
+some way you have to take advantage of the fact a large crowd has

 Second.

-must ensure your key marketing message is incorporated into
+ensure your key marketing message is incorporated into the act.

-the act.
-Trade show magic is not really about entertaining
+Trade show magic is not really about entertaining people, although

-this is a chance to add that EXTRA piece of having a larger
+is a chance to add that EXTRA piece of having a larger group hear

 This